 GFDD’s Research and Ideas Series promotes knowledge sharing and best practices.
 The series includes research papers, articles, speeches and keynote addresses on critical issues impacting the contemporary world, offering national, regional and global points of view.

 The selected works present scrupulous analysis, introduce innovative ideas and transmit inspiration.
 The series seeks to contribute to a better understanding of the world, empowering us to act in a more informed, efficient and harmonious way.

 The book series, available in print and electronic format, highlight an ample selection of topics including education, health, urban development and history, among other timely topics.

-Fellow, Allen spent the summer of 2009 and January 2010 carrying out research under the guidance of his National Academic Advisor, Mr. Leonel Carrasco, Sub-Director of the Office of Transportation Planning (Oficina Para el Reordenamiento del Transporte -- OPRET).
+As a GFDD/FUNGLODE Fellow, Allen spent the summer of 2009 and January 2010 carrying out research under the guidance of his National Academic Advisor, Mr. Leonel Carrasco, Sub-Director of the Office of Transportation Planning (Oficina Para el Reordenamiento del Transporte — OPRET).
 His research methodology consists of the examination of first and secondary sources, including OPRET data and documents and review of Dominican media sources.